sendgrid/docs/source/Classroom/Troubleshooting/Account_Administration/cant_log_in_to_your_account.md

 On the last week of each month, we terminate accounts with outstanding unpaid balances from the previous month's bill run. _Terminated accounts cannot be accessed._

 We will send out several warning emails in the course of a month if an account fails to pay on time, so you should have ample warning before Termination.
-However, if you believe your account has been terminated due to non-payment, please get in touch with ort and we can help get you out of the red and sending again.
+However, if you believe your account has been terminated due to non-payment, please get in touch with [Support](https://support.sendgrid.com) and we can help get you out of the red and sending again.

 {% anchor h2 %}Account banned{% endanchor %}